xtuc/html-to-epub/readme.md

     Optional.
 For advanced customizations: absolute path to a NCX toc template.
 -   `customHtmlTocTemplatePath`:
     Optional.
 For advanced customizations: absolute path to a HTML toc template.
+-   `allowedAttributes`:
+    Optional.
+For advanced customizations: allowed attributes as part of the XHTML templates.
+Can extend from exported `defaultAllowedAttributes` constant.
+-   `allowedXhtml11Tags`:
+    Optional.
+For advanced customizations: allowed XHTML tags as part of the book's templates.
+Can extend from exported `defaultAllowedXhtml11Tags` constant.
 -   `content`:
     Book Chapters content.
 It's should be an array of objects. eg. `[{title: "Chapter 1",data: "<div>..."}, {data: ""},...]`